mindspore-ai/docs/docs/mindspore/source_en/migration_guide/analysis_and_preparation.md

 3. The code is new and maintained by developers.
 4. The PyTorch reference code is preferred.

+If the results are not reproducible in the reference project or the version information is missing, check the project issue for information.

 If a new paper has no reference implementation, you can refer to [Constructing MindSpore Network](https://www.mindspore.cn/docs/en/master/migration_guide/model_development/model_development.html).

 ## Analyzing Algorithm and Network Structure